 Hufflepuff House: The French Arm was the main focus of the published materials and was the center of the Kafer War meta-plot.
 The Chinese Arm has three alien races in it, one of which is featured and further detailed in Ranger.
 The American Arm, on the other hand, has one interesting high gravity planet and...not much else.
 It's just a dead end nobody else wants.
 Until the adventure in Challenge magazine where a brown dwarf gives humanity a back door into Kafer space.

 Innocent Aliens: The Xiang and the Klaxun are both stone-age primatives and relatively peaceful.
 The Xiang were enslaved by the Sung until the humans fought a war on their behalf and the Klaxun world is being scouted by the Kafer when humans first meet them.
-In an adventure in Challenge magazine where a "race" called Ylii (technically several related races and species forming a society together) that have made themselves almost incapable of aggression after having nearly whiped themselves out in a genocidal war.
-Needless to say they were badly victimized when they came into contact with the Kafers.
-Paradoxically they have avoided complete extinction so far only because the violence-loving-and-needing-violence-to-be-smart Kafers A: find it literally mind-numbingly boring to kill them causing breakdown in discipline.
-B: Find no urgency in killing or subjecting them.
-Their lack of aggression makes it very difficult to take them and their alleged intelligence seriously.
-To a Kafer, aggression and intelligence are very strongly
+The Ylii in the Kafer sourcebook and Challenge magazine, technically several related races and species forming a society together, have made themselves almost incapable of aggression after having nearly wiped themselves out in a genocidal war.
+It's this pacifism that has saved them from being completely eradicated by the Kafer.
+Kafer find it literally mind-numbingly boring to kill them and therefore find no urgency in killing or subjugating them.

 ISO Standard Human Spaceship: Most human ships are indeed blocky, gray, utilitarian vessels, often with large spinning sections for gravity.
 In a possible subversion, Kafer ships are generally like this too.